vedantt21/nos3-mantle/docs/wiki/Scenario_Demo.md

 ![Scenario Demo - COSMOS](./_static/scenario_demo/scenario_demo_cosmos.png)

-* By default we went to sun-safe mode and the should be able to confirm that report that multiple ways
+* By default, we go to sun-safe mode
+* We should be able to confirm that in multiple ways
   * In the FSW console
     * Lots of logs get captured here as events occur during startup
     * You may need to scroll back in that terminal to view the message
     * Console prints should calm down after initialization as the spacecraft reaches a steady state
   * In GSW telemetry
     * The COSMOS Packet Viewer lets you select the desired Target and Packet and see what has been reported
-    * If the text is displayed as pink, that means that no data has been received or that the data has done stale
+    * If the text is displayed as pink, that means that no data has been received or that the data has gone stale
   * Visually in 42
     * Note you can click and drag within the 42 Cam window to rotate around the spacecraft